 - When eating while practicing physical distancing (all Bard community members must wear face masks inside the dining hall at all times, except when seated in any designated dining area).

-- In a designated mask respite area (which may only be used by one person at a time).
+- In a designated mask respite area, which may only be used by one person or household (which for students includes roommates) at a time.

 Bard shuttle drivers will refuse entry or ask riders to get off the shuttle if face masks are not worn the entire ride.